Crafting ideas

 photo source: relovedrubbish.blogspot.com

-The same aged look is achieved by applying coloured wax over the entire surface.
+The same aged look is achieved by applying colored wax all over the surface.
 I used shoe polish at one time.
 Mind you, not solution but shoe polish.
-Worked best with the brown one.
+The brown one worked best.

 wood antiquing